heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 Note that we use a `RouteCalculator` convenience class to access the last calculated routes.
 If you are interested in the implementation details, please have a look at the example code.

 Since we want to get notified once a user selects a route, we can set a `CustomRecyclerView.OnItemClickedListener`.
 The `RouteDescriptionList` is a child of a `CustomRecyclerView` which derives from `RecyclerView`.
-To simplify usage, the HERE Mobile SDK UI Kit provides a `CustomRecyclerView` which allows click handling on list items:
+To simplify usage, the MSDKUI provides a `CustomRecyclerView` which allows click handling on list items:
 ```java
 routeDescriptionList.setOnItemClickedListener(new CustomRecyclerView.OnItemClickedListener() {
     @Override